-• an individual citizen or resident of the United States;
+- an individual who is a citizen or resident of the United States; - a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is includible in gross income for U.S. federal income tax purposes regardless of its source; or

-- a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if it (1) is subject to the primary supervision of a court within the United States and one or more U.S. persons has or have the authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.
+• a trust (i) that is subject to the primary supervision of a court within the United States and the control of one or more United States persons for all substantial decisions, or (ii) that has validly elected to be treated as a United States person under the applicable Regulations.

-The U.S. federal income tax treatment of a partner in an entity or arrangement treated as a partnership for U.S. federal income tax purposes that is the beneficial owner of our ordinary shares will generally depend on the status of the partner and the activities of the partnership.
-A partner in such a partnership should consult its tax advisor regarding the tax consequences of the ownership and disposition of our ordinary shares.
+If a partnership (or other entity or arrangement treated as a partnership for U.S. federal income tax purposes) owns our ordinary shares, the U.S. federal income tax treatment of a partner in the partnership will generally depend upon the status of the partner and the activities of the partnership.
+Partnerships holding our ordinary shares and their partners should consult their tax advisors regarding an investment in the ordinary shares.